Idowuilekura/cde_linux_git_assignment-/README.md

 Kindly drop your name, email(used to register for the Bootcamp) and github account username on this [link](https://docs.google.com/forms/d/1HvIx83UFEkVX1Uqnddk3_Tg0IkpvvGk4DJaQY8YjUgA/edit)

-**N.B** Both Personal and Group Assignment are due in 1 week (the 5th of September 2024) Submit the assignment(for the email section, use the Email used to register for the Bootcamp) with this [Assignment Submission Link](https://docs.google.com/forms/d/15Gm-56XhsAvzed0cRV-gBFEG8xaTl3egmG-iPJWz5X0/edit).
+**N.B** Both Personal and Group Assignment are due in 1 week (the 5th of September 2024) Submit the personal assignment(for the email section, use the Email used to register for the Bootcamp) with this [Assignment Submission Link](https://docs.google.com/forms/d/15Gm-56XhsAvzed0cRV-gBFEG8xaTl3egmG-iPJWz5X0/edit).
 I wish you all Goodluck.

+**Group Assignment Submission Link, has been shared with those who indicated interest and submitted the form**